 The Wright State University Retirees Association has established an endowed fund for scholarship awards to Wright State students.
 The endowment was named in honor of the late Nicholas Davis, a long-time university employee who was director of continuing education at Wright State's Kettering Center.
-In 2019, the association awarded three students WSURA Nick Davis Scholarships of $1,500 each.
+In 2023, the association awarded four students WSURA Nick Davis Scholarships of $1,500 each.

 WSURA Nick Davis Scholarships are available to continuing full-time undergraduate students with a minimum GPA of 3.0, with first preference given to an applicant who is a relative of a WSU retiree or one who is age 25 or older.
 Students will be automatically considered for the WSURA Nick Davis Scholarship if they meet the eligibility criteria when they submit an application for a Continuing Student Scholarship through the Financial Aid website.

 Scholarship recipients for 2022-2023

 The Wright State University Retirees Association has awarded four outstanding students Nick Davis Scholarships for the 2023-2024 year.
 Recipients of the $1,500 scholarships are: John D. Gray, Logan MacGregor, Amalia R. Petreman and Eric Tomlinson.
 Best wishes to this year’s recipients!

 Nick Davis served as the director of the downtown Kettering Center, which, at that time, was a thriving continuing education center.
 After he retired, he served as president of the WSURA Board in 2002-03 and 2004-05.
 He served as treasurer for several years after that.